The Kentucky Fried Movie (1977)

 There are two notable releases of the film.
 The first is by Criterion Collection.
 It has the advantage of being based on the original Chinese print.
 It also has a commentary track by John Woo.
 But his English is so bad that there is little content to it.
 Woo repeats himself endlessly, but it does have a few interesting bits.
 Its primary problem is that it is out of print and normally sells for upwards of twice its original price of $39.95.

 A more recent release by Dragon Dynasty is a better choice.
-You can get it for less than $10 for a Blu-ray and DVD combo.
+You can get it on a Blu-ray and DVD combo.
 It doesn’t have a commentary track, but it does have good deleted scenes.
 The copy is based on the American release, however — and is not of the highest quality.
 It includes an optional English-dubbed audio track.

 Killer Fish (1979)